SenseiMojo/SV08/README.md

 ## Spool Holder
 - [x] 011: is too free-wheeling.
 - [x] 012: was broken and not fixable in one delivery - couldn't find a suitable adhesive.
-- [x] 013: sticks out an an odd angle.
+- [x] 013: sticks out an an odd angle and is unnecessarily above the top.
 - 014: is on the same side as the USB port (GOOD).
 - [x] 015: sticks out far to the side.
 ## Interface